Citizens Police Academy

 The program was created to help citizens make informed decisions about police services, police activity and why the police can or cannot take action.

-Lakeway Police Chief Todd Radford said that he hopes that the academy will increase public awareness, dispel suspicions and misconceptions and improve rapport between the police officers and citizens.
+Lakeway Police administration hope that the academy will increase public awareness, dispel suspicions and misconceptions and improve rapport between the police officers and citizens.
 The police department benefits by becoming more aware of the community from the participants’ interaction and input, which makes the academy a two-way learning experience.

 Participants must submit an application and consent to a background check.
 All applicants must be at least 21 years old and either reside or work within the city of Lakeway.
 Applicants who are on probation, or who have been convicted of felonies or crimes involving moral turpitude are ineligible.